 Building Code Enforcement Policy

-The objective of this policy is to establish and implement a building code enforcement program for the University of Florida to protect the public’s life, health, and welfare in the built environment.
-This protection shall be provided through the state’s implementation of the Florida Building Code and the application of the performance based standards contained within it.
+The objective of this policy is to establish and implement a building code enforcement program for the University of Florida to protect life, health, and welfare in the built environment.
+This protection shall be provided through the state of Florida’s implementation of the Florida Building Code and the application of the performance based standards contained within it.
 The program shall be administered through review of plans and specifications and on-site construction inspections as required to insure compliance with State Of Florida codes and standards.

 Florida law and regulations require that all new buildings constructed and modifications to existing buildings be reviewed and inspected for compliance with adopted building codes and standards.
 The policy requires all University entities charged with building construction, repair, or modifications including but not limited to E&G, Health Center, Shands, IFAS, Housing, UAA, Greek Housing, or UF Foundation on University owned property to submit construction plans and specifications for review by the University’s Building Code Administrator.
 No construction may begin until a building permit has been issued for said project and appropriate fees have been received.